abghorba/Virtual-Assistant/README.md

 <h2> Usage </h2>
 Now that we have everything set up, we are ready to go!

+You can run the virtual assistant by using the command

+        python assistant.py

 The virtual assistant supports the following commands:

         how are you?